 Staying on top of environmental and green issues is important for every construction firm, whether you perform highway, building or utility projects.
 You can visit this page to find resources on environmental compliance and green construction initiatives, to get involved with AGC on environmental issues, or to take action by writing your legislators or the Federal and State agencies.
-For a summary of important environmental issues to watch in 2016, take a look at AGC's 2016 Environmental Outlook handout.
 If you are new to environmental issues, you may find this listing of common acronyms helpful.

 Whether you are interested in federal or state environmental permits or building green, AGC supports your efforts with information that will point you in the right direction.
 AGC sponsors and contributes to the Construction Industry Compliance Assistance (CICA) Center at www.cicacenter.org.
 The CICA Center provides “plain English” resources on federal and state environmental requirements pertaining to construction activities.
 Here are some of the issues covered: